mobify/mobifyjs/www/v2/docs/image-resizer.md

 on each `source` element breakpoint.
 - Cache all images on Mobify's CDN.
 - Image resizing powered by the [Mobify Performance Suite](https://cloud.mobify.com){: target='_blank' }.
-Can be overridden to use any resizing server.
+- Can be overridden to use another resizing service.

 To automatically add resizing to your site without modifying any markup on your backend, you must have the ability to [Capture](/mobifyjs/v2/docs/capturing/) the DOM,